Skip to main content

 Ted Williams hits his last home run.

 On one damp and raw day in late September of 1960, I was in Boston’s Fenway Park.
 A great player was “hangin’ ‘em up” for the last time at the end of the game against the Baltimore Orioles.
-I was there in the center-field bleachers in the bottom of the eighth inning when “Old Number Nine” stepped into the batter’s box.
+I was there in the centerfield bleachers in the bottom of the eighth inning when “Old Number Nine” stepped into the batter’s box.

 Fans stood and cheered for several minutes as the umpire held up the game.
 Nobody sat down.
 It might have been the ninth inning of the seventh game of the World Series.
 It seemed as if each fan was trying to savor these last few moments.
 The batter did not acknowledge the ovation.
 He never had since his first or second year in the big leagues.

-Finally Jack Fisher of the Orioles delivered his first pitch.
+Finally, Jack Fisher of the Orioles delivered his first pitch.
 It was low and inside for a ball.
-Still everyone stood.
-The next pitch came in high, and with a Herculean swing the hitter missed the ball.
+Still, everyone stood.
+The next pitch came in high, and, with a Herculean swing, the hitter missed the ball.
 It was not like him to swing at a bad pitch.
 He stood there grinding the bat in his hands like someone trying to wring out a wet mop.
 He was a picture of tense concentration as he stared at the pitcher on the mound.

-The batter raced around the base path with his head down, never looking up.
+Williams raced around the base path with his head down, never looking up.
 This was typical of him.

-For minutes fans stood and yelled for him to come out of the dugout, but he refused.
+For several minutes, fans stood and yelled for him to come out of the dugout, but he refused.
 A man to my right kept screaming “The old man is still number one!”
 The hitter wouldn’t come out and wave good-bye.
 He had made a vow years before that he would never again tip his hat to the crowd.
-Only when Pinky Higgins, the Red Sox manager, sent him out to left field the next inning and brought him back in before the first batter stepped to the plate did he raise his head and look my way for just an instant.
+Only when Pinky Higgins, the Red Sox manager, sent him out to left field the next inning and brought him back in before the first batter stepped up to the plate did he raise his head and look my way for just an instant.
 With his head down again, Ted Williams loped toward the infield, across the first-base foul line, and disappeared into the dugout and into baseball immortality.

 Donate